Dev-ZC/reSourceProjects/README.md

 * Use claude mcp for extra tooling as well

 Quality of Life:
-* Re-open already opened windows on page load
+* Re-open already opened windows on page load -- DONE
-* Add on hover go to link button for link nodes
+* Add on hover go to link button for link nodes -- DONE
-* Youtube video embeddings
+* Youtube video embeddings -- DONE
 * Links found through websearch can be added to board via ui button
 * Include meta data of all nodes in pinecone (created_at, last_updated)
 * Add tools to claude